-Fiscal 2011 ended on June 30, 2011, but, as is customary, the final fiscal 2011 appropriations bill has not yet been enacted.
-To date, the Governor has approved fiscal 2011 supplemental appropriations legislation totaling \$1.511 billion.
+Through June 30, 2011, the end of fiscal 2011, the Governor had approved fiscal 2011 supplemental appropriations legislation totaling \$1.511 billion.
 After accounting for offsetting revenues (primarily federal Medicaid reimbursements), the net value of the spending is \$661.3 million.
 The fiscal 2011 supplemental funding amount is somewhat larger than is typical, because it includes the expenditure of a significant amount of enhanced FMAP funds that were made available by the federal government after the Governor approved the original fiscal 2011 budget.
 Most of the supplemental funding was necessary to support state safety net programs and services affected by increased caseloads and utilization as a result of the economic downturn, such as the MassHealth program and the emergency family shelters program at the Department of Housing and Community Development.
 This supplemental funding also included \$42 million for costs associated with providing legal representation to indigent persons in criminal and civil court cases and \$21.1 million for increased caseloads at the Department of Transitional Assistance.
 There were also other unanticipated costs, such as increased funding for snow and ice removal, that required supplemental funding.